Thurmond, West Virginia – Thurmond, West Virginia - Atlas Obscura

 Know Before You Go

-To reach Thurmond, take U.S. Route 19 to the Glen Jean exit, north of Beckley.
+To reach Thurmond by car, take U.S. Route 19 to the Glen Jean exit, north of Beckley.
 Follow the signs to Thurmond, seven miles down WV Route 25, a narrow, winding road that is not recommended for RVs and trailers.
 Know that the Thurmond, track side buildings, are facades only.
 There is nothing but weeds, growing behind most of the store fronts.
 The road making a "circuit" of the town, is narrow snd steep, with tight, hairpin turns.
 Large vehicles and/or trailers, may find the road impassible.
 Heavy rain or light snow, may also may the road, impassible.

 In partnership with KAYAK